 Grilled Shrimp and Radish Chopped Salad

 - 2 pounds shrimp raw, peeled and deveined

 - 1 tablespoon olive oil

-- 1/2 teaspoon Kosher salt
+- 1/2 teaspoon kosher salt

-- 1 teaspoon course ground black pepper
+- 1 teaspoon black pepper coarsely ground

-- 2 tablespoons clean mayonnaise, recommend Primal Kitchen Mayo
+- 2 tablespoons clean mayonnaise recommend Primal Kitchen Mayo

-- 1/4 tablespoons orange juice
+- 1/4 tablespoon orange juice

 - 2 teaspoons pure honey

-- 2 cups kale, roughly chopped
+- 2 cups kale roughly chopped

-- 1/2 cup fennel, sliced into thin strips
+- 1/2 cup fennel sliced into thin strips

-- 1/4 cup fresh parsley, chopped
+- 1/4 cup parsley fresh, chopped

-In a small bowl whisk together the mayonnaise, orange juice, and honey.
+- In a small bowl whisk together the mayonnaise, orange juice, and honey.
 Set aside.

-Roughly chop the cooled shrimp and combine in a large mixing bowl with the kale, radish, fennel, and parsley.
+- Roughly chop the cooled shrimp and combine in a large mixing bowl with the kale, radish, fennel, and parsley.
 Add the mayonnaise sauce and toss well to coat the ingredients in the sauce.
 Serve and enjoy!

 Have you made this recipe?

 Tag @skinnyms on Instagram or hashtag it #skinnyms